Comparison Updated July 13, 2026

 No native CAD integration.
 Every EPC and engineering firm doing detailed design works in AutoCAD or Civil 3D.
 A cloud tool creates a parallel workflow.
 Terrain data gets exported from CAD, uploaded to the cloud platform, processed, then exported back.
 Every transfer is a potential data loss point.
 Every round trip adds time.

 Output format gap.
 Construction teams need DWG/DXF files for IFC (Issued for Construction) documentation.
-Cloud platforms typically export PDFs, CSVs, or proprietary formats.
+Cloud platforms typically export reports and data files rather than native CAD drawings.
 Converting cloud outputs into construction-ready CAD drawings requires manual work, and manual work introduces errors.

 Terrain resolution limits.
 Cloud processing must balance server cost against accuracy.
 Uploading a full-resolution topo surface (millions of points from drone surveys or LiDAR) to a browser-based engine introduces compression, simplification, or processing queues.
 Working natively in AutoCAD means your terrain model stays at full resolution throughout design.